 For the coating process, start with laying out some newspapers below the speakers.
 This helps prevent any spillage making a mess around the workspace.
 Before applying the varnish, shake the container well.
 Now use a brush to apply the substances to the entire space evenly.
 Some of the commonly used varnishes you can use are Thompson’s Water Seal or DuraSeal and The Wet Look Pint Clear.

 People living in moderate climates can use varnish once.
 They don’t need to reapply for up to a year or even more.
 However, if you live in a humid place with frequent rain and snow, you may have to repeat the varnishing process every six months.
-Only then can you fully ensure the protection of your speaker drivers for a long.
+Only then can you fully ensure the protection of your speaker drivers for a long time.

 Protect The Cabinet